 Public debt is the sum total of the borrowings of the Central/Federal government of a country.
 We also call it Sovereign debt or National debt.
 There are multiple sources of public debt.
 Governments across the world borrow through these sources to meet their expenses for day-to-day operations as well as for the development of the nation.
 The amount of public debt of a country tells a lot about its financial health and stability.
 In reality, the expenditures of all the governments mostly exceed their income.
 In other words, the budgets of most governments have a budget deficit.
 Hence, they have to rely upon various sources of public debt to meet the budget deficit.

-We often classify public debt by the time period of their repayment like for non-government firms.
+We often classify public debt by the time period of its repayment, like for non-government firms.
 A debt of one year or lesser is known as short-term debt.
-However, the debts for which the repayment period goes beyond one year but for less than ten years is generally called a Medium-Term Debt.
-While in the case of Long-Term Debts stretch beyond 10 years and it can go up to 25 to 50 years.
+However, the debts for which the repayment period goes beyond one year but for less than ten years are generally called a Medium-Term Debt.
+While in the case of Long-Term Debts stretch beyond 10 years, and it can go up to 25 to 50 years.
 The governments have to pay interest on such debts.
-Short-term debts generally have a higher rate of interest, and hence are costly.
+Short-term debts generally have a higher interest rate and hence are costly.
 Long-term debts have the lowest rates of interest.

 What are the Various Sources of Public Debt?